-The qualification threshold is set at the qualifying employees' measurement level i.e., the group, business unit, region, store and/or product set within which a qualifying employee works.
+The qualification threshold is set at the qualifying employees' measurement level i.e., the group, business unit, region, store within which a qualifying employee works.
 Once the threshold is achieved, the qualifying employee is entitled to an incentive payment in accordance with the group's allocation percentages at the employee's grade.
 Both thresholds are required to be reached, otherwise no STI bonus is payable.